calliope-project/euro-calliope/docs/model/customisation.md

 ### freeze-hydro-capacities

 By default, Euro-Calliope allows capacities of run-of-river hydro, reservoir hydro, and pumped storage hydro capacities up to today's levels.
-Alternatively, it's possible to freeze these capacities to today's levels using the `freeze-hydro-capacities` override.
+Alternatively, it's possible to freeze these capacities to today's levels using the `freeze-hydro-storage-capacities` and `freeze-hydro-supply-capacities` override.

 ### load-shedding